Plaid Component

 Overview

 The Plaid component connects to the Plaid service, allowing you to securely connect your applications to financial accounts.
-In Express View Express View is how your end-user views you application.
+In Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View., the Plaid component displays as a button that your end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
 In most cases, end-users are the customers using the product. can click to securely log into their financial account.
 Once clicked, your application can access relevant and verified financial information.
 Because financial services have strict login requirements, the Plaid component can also verify an end-user's identity.

 It's important to note that Plaid is just a data provider, and it doesn't perform financial transactions.
 To perform actual banking transactions, integration with Stripe is required.

-The Account Linked button below displays a configured Plaid component in Express View Express View is how your end-user views you application.
+The Account Linked button below displays a configured Plaid component in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View.:

 Your Plaid service can include any of the following Plaid products: